alykes/pihole/repair.md

 ### Sqlite3 Docker Image Build Steps

 Create a docker file to run sqlite3 from a container
-> I do this so I don't have to install anything locally :wink:
+> This is done so that you don't have to install anything locally :wink:

 - Create a file named `Dockerfile`